neel04/ReAct_Jax/README.md

 ## Other commands

-Getting a preemptible TPUv4-8 node
+First, get a preemptible TPUv4-8 node as a queued resource:

 ```bash
 gcloud alpha compute tpus queued-resources create node-v4 \